inrupt/solid-common-vocab-js/README.md

-A very simple library that provides JavaScript objects that represent the individual terms (i.e. the classes and properties) defined in RDF vocabularies (both existing vocabularies (like http://schema.org, FOAF, VCard, LDP, ActivityStreams, etc.) and your own custom RDF vocabularies).
+A very simple library that provides JavaScript objects that represent the individual terms (i.e. the classes and properties) defined in RDF vocabularies (both existing vocabularies (like http://schema.org, FOAF, vCard, LDP, ActivityStreams, etc.), and your own custom RDF vocabularies).

-A major feature of this library is that it provides easy access to any `rdfs:label` or `rdfs:comment` values provided for these vocabulary terms, and provides very easy-to-use support for multi-lingual values for these labels and comments (and generic message strings).
+A major feature of this library is that it provides easy access to any `rdfs:label` or `rdfs:comment` values provided for these vocabulary terms, and provides very easy-to-use support for multi-lingual values for these labels and comments (as well as generic message strings, for example error message strings, or labels or tooltip text for user interfaces).

 ### Setup